karasz/dog/README.md

 ## dog is better than cat

-This is a rewrite of the dog utility oroigoinally written by Jason Cohen
+This is a rewrite of the dog utility originally written by Jason Cohen

 The original program was released under GPL v2 and last release I could find was 1.7 released sometime in 2000